 The design engineer no longer needs to worry about tolerances of solder mask for those tight jobs.
 The bottom line is that digital 3D inkjet processing of solder mask is a benefit to the design engineer, the PCB manufacturer, the PCB assembler and the overall quality of the final product.

-Are you a design engineer?
+Are you a design engineer or PCB assembler?
 We would love to hear your thoughts on how this technology changes the game when it comes to PCB design.